shreyasri258/Fisher/README.md

 # FISHER

-This is  shooting game built using HTML CSS and JAVASCRIPT .
+This is  shooting game built using HTML CSS and JAVASCRIPT.